kschang77/team-gen/README.md

 NOTE: Credit to w3resources for the regex pattern and code for email validation.

-To minimize code duplication (DRY) the three functions were extracted and made separate so they can be reused instead of new anonymous functions decalred each time, that was in the old version.
+To minimize code duplication (DRY=Don't Repeat Yourself) the four functions were extracted and made separate so they can be reused instead of new anonymous functions decalred each time.
+Non-dupe ID validation was added last minute, but tested.

 As this is meant to be "run once" app, there is no edit or delete function.
 If you made a mistake, you need to either edit the outputfile directly, or run this app again to generate a new outputfile.